 1. Timeline memory is the durable event history

 The timeline is the conversation’s temporal source of truth.
-It stores prompts, attachments, assistant completions, tool calls, tool results, plan snapshots, feedback blocks, system notices, and compaction summaries.
+It stores prompts, attachments, assistant completions, tool calls, tool results, plan snapshots, internal memory anchors, feedback blocks, system notices, and compaction summaries.
+A single prolonged turn can also contain more than one visible assistant completion when followups land while the turn is still open.
 That makes it much richer than a plain chat transcript.

 But React does not always see the whole durable timeline.
 What the model consumes is a rendered session view after pruning, compaction, replacement rendering, cache-point placement, and attention-area append.
+Selected internal memory anchors can remain visible as conversation anchors even when older regions get cold.
 So the visible context is a derived view over deeper memory, not the whole durable store itself.

 React keeps two rolling tail surfaces together: SOURCES POOL and ANNOUNCE.
 SOURCES POOL is the source registry with SIDs, previews, and file/image references when eligible.
 ANNOUNCE is the attention board: budget, temporal ground truth, open plans, workspace state, prune notices, feedback notices, and other must-see signals.